 You may not know it, but there are many ways to invest in real estate.
 Each of these ways have advantages and disadvantages.
 If you want to invest in real estate, it is important to know about these ways before doing a choice and investing in one of them.
 Or investing in several of them.

-For now, I’m not really invested in the real estate market.
+For now, I am not really invested in the real estate market.
 I just have a small position though my World ETF that has some real estate funds.
 But I may invest more in the future.
-For now, I need more stocks, but once I’ve got enough, I may shift a bit of my portfolio into real estate.
+For now, I need more stocks, but once I have got enough, I may shift a bit of my portfolio into real estate.

 Let’s now see the different ways to invest in real estate.
 There are quite diverse.
 Each person wanting to invest in real estate should find a way that is adapted.

 Continue reading “5 Ways to invest in real estate”

 In our Investing series, there is something we did not yet cover in details: dividends.
 A lot of companies in the stock market are paying dividends to their stockholders.
 That means that if you own a share of Coca-Cola, you will receive some cash four times a year, every quarter.